qcode-software/qcode-tcl/doc/registration.md

 Register
 --------

 `register` is used to register a request handler or a path.
+Registering will allow validation and authentication to occur through use of the filters `qc::filter_validate` and `qc::filter_authenticate` as these filters will only operate for registered paths.

 ### Introspection